fmorency/migration-e2e/README.md

 ## Usage

-To start the instance for local dev simply run `make start`.
+Build the images with `make build`.
+Then, start the instances with `make start`.

 To stop the instance and remove the containers and volumes, run `make stop`.

-DO NOT run `docker compose up` directly.
+DO NOT use `docker compose` directly.